storacha/mcp-storage-server/README.md

 A Model Context Protocol (MCP) server implementation for Storacha hot storage, allowing AI applications to store and retrieve files through a standardized interface.
 It enables trustless, decentralized data exchange using IPFS and CIDs, ensuring data sovereignty, verifiability, and seamless integration with agent frameworks & AI systems.

+## Free Storage Options to Start 🚀

+Jump-start your decentralized storage journey today!

+- **GitHub Users**: Sign up with your GitHub account and instantly receive **100MB of free storage** — no credit card required!
+- **Email Users**: Register with your email and add a credit card to unlock **5GB of free storage space**.

 ## Use Cases

 - **Document Storage & Analysis**: Securely upload and retrieve Blob documents.